Tag Archives | Hellerstein & Brenner Vision Center

 Vision Therapy Externs & SECO

 I just returned from a wonderful SECO (Southern Educational Council of Optometry)conference in Atlanta, GA.
 I love these meetings.
 Very well planned, organized and great education.
-The special part for […]
+The special part for me is to meet and teach new people who have little knowledge/experience in developmental vision & therapy; as well as to meet-up with friends and […]

 Read full story Comments { 0 }